 - Grease and line two large baking trays.

 - Place the flour, baking powder, mustard powder and salt in a large bowl.
-Add the diced butter and rub the butter into the dry ingredients until it resembles breadcrumbs.
+Rub the butter into the dry ingredients until it resembles breadcrumbs.

 - Add the grated cheese and fresh chives and lightly stir with your hands to combine.